MANTRA-Chain/mantra-dex/contracts/epoch-manager/README.md

 # Epoch Manager

-The Epoch Manager is a contract which sole purpose is to create epochs on the Migaloo ecosystem, acting like a clock for the other contracts.
+The Epoch Manager is a contract which sole purpose is to create epochs on MANTRA, acting like a clock for the other contracts.

 An `Epoch` is a period of time that is defined by the `duration` parameter on `EpochConfig`, and they are used by other